rhenter/django-api-client/README.rst

 How to install
 ==============

-You can get Django Stuff by using pip:
+You can get Django API Client by using pip:

 .. code:: shell